Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: Numerical Results

-By contrast, as $\varsigma$ increases, more REs are allocated to sensing, and this leads to an increase in the PSLR within the RoI.
-It can be seen that the proposed communication-centric waveform is capable of significantly improving the PSLR compared with the three benchmark waveforms in both fast and slow fading channels.
-In the slow fading channel, where the channel condition for each OFDM symbol remains nearly unchanged within a frame, our proposed waveform improves the PSLR by about $1$\,dB compared to the RP based waveform.
-Conversely, in the fast fading channel, where the channel conditions among OFDM symbols vary quickly, the joint design over multiple OFDM symbols is necessary for sensing performance enhancement.
-In this case, our proposed waveform improves the PSLR by nearly $5$\,dB over the second best RP based waveform.
 By comparing Fig.~\ref{fig01} with Fig.~\ref{fig02}, it can be seen that the PSLR performance of the three existing designs in the fast fading channel situation are generally worst than their PSLR performance in the slow fading channel scenario, which is to be expected.
 However, the PSLR performance of our proposed design is actually better in the fast fading case than in the slow fading one.
 The reason for this `unexpected' phenomenon can be explained as follows.
 In the slow fading channel, due to the relatively stable channel conditions, certain subcarriers under high-quality channel may remain allocated for communications within multiple consecutive OFDM symbols.
 Accordingly, the sensing subsystem is unable to employ these subcarriers throughout the whole processing interval, which induces high sidelobes in the ambiguity function.
 By contrast, in the fast fading channel, the RE allocation between communication and sensing subsystems changes dynamically across multiple OFDM symbols, allowing the sensing subsystem to utilize diverse subcarriers at different instants in the processing interval.
 Then through our proposed joint multi-symbol power optimization, the sensing system is capable of effectively integrating information from different subcarriers, resulting in an increase in the PSLR within the RoI, compared with the slow fading case.
 Furthermore, through the proposed PAPR reduction method of Algorithm~\ref{alg1}, our communication-centric waveform manages to obtain acceptable PAPR levels of $5.83$\,dB (when employing binary PSK) and $4.81$\,dB (when employing quadrature PSK), which achieves more than $8$\,dB PAPR reduction over those without phase adjustment.
+This reduces the impacts of possible nonlinearity from imperfect hardware devices, e.g., high power amplifier, on the sensing/positioning performances.